-My Postcrossing name comes from the fact that I started collecting stamps when I was seven years old.
-I enjoy mailing out postcards, notes, and packages with vintage US stamps.
-I think of the creativity that has gone into these tiny works of art.
+My Postcrossing name comes from the fact that I started collecting stamps when I was seven years old (1948), when a neighbor gave me an envelope full of worldwide stamps.
+I was soon enthralled by stamp collecting.
+I enjoy mailing out postcards, notes, and packages with both vintage and modern US stamps.
+I think of the creativity that has gone into these tiny works of art and design.

-You might find on your postcard from me stamps from as far back as the 1920's,and always more than one stamp, maybe 5 or more All my life I have been interested in different countries and different ways of life, and especially languages.
-Many years ago, I lived in Brussels and did a study of child development in what was then Fort Archambault, Chad, now Sahr.
-When someone I met at a party told me about Postcrossing, I joined that very day.
+All my life I have been interested in different countries and different ways of life, and especially languages.
+From 1964-1965, on a Fulbright grant, I lived in Brussels and did a study of child development in what was then Fort Archambault, Chad, now Sarh.
+So, when someone I met at a friend's 75th birthday party in 2015 told me about Postcrossing, I joined that very day.

-I am retired 50 years as an M.D.
-I continue to teach medical students in the USA, Austria and Germany, especially about how to be an effective and empathic interviewer.
+I have been retired for 9 years after about 50 years in practice, mostly in psychiatry.
+I spent many enjoyable hours teaching medical students in the USA, Austria (Innsbruck, Salzburg and Vienna) and Germany (Munich and Berlin), especially about how to be an effective and empathic interviewer.

-October, 2016.
-I have been an active Postcrossing member now for 18 months.
-One of the most gratifying aspects of this marvelous site is the possibility of "private swaps" which are very much like "pen pal" relationships of the pre-email era.
+One of the gratifying aspects of this marvelous peace-promoting hobby is the possibility of "private swaps" which are very much like "pen pal" relationships of the pre-email era.
 Some last for a few emails and some indefinitely.